CaccaBOT/CaccaBOT/README.md

 `monthlyPurge`: if set to true it will kick and delete all users who have not been active for more than a month at every start of the month

 `loglevel`: set this to "info" for standard logging

+`logMessages`: set this to true to log all messages sent and received in the group

 #### Edit the `.env` file to your liking